DON’T rely on your equipment and technology as a substitute for good technique.

 DO have good lighting.

-Good lighting is one of the largest determining factor in the quality of your video.
+Good lighting is one of the most significant determining factors in the quality of your video.
 Well-lit areas with an average camera will produce a better picture than a poorly-lit shot with a high-quality camera.

 DO use a tripod.